ScalABLE40/robin/README.md

 The bridge is made up of two components:
 * A ROS package that doesn't require any manual configuration other than the installation of its dependencies.
 The package contains a ROS node that reads/writes data from/to shared memory spaces and publishes/receives messages to/from ROS topics.
 * A CODESYS library to be used in a CODESYS project created by the user.
-An example project is provided in _src/updater/config/robin.xml_. <!-- TODO? link to file --> The library contains a 'Robin' function block that reads/writes data from/to shared memory spaces and writes/reads it to CODESYS user-defined variables.
+An example project is provided in [__src/updater/config/codesys_project.xml__](https://github.com/ScalABLE40/robin/blob/develop/src/updater/config/codesys_project.xml). <!-- TODO? link to file --> The library contains a _Robin_ function block that reads/writes data from/to shared memory spaces and writes/reads it to CODESYS user-defined variables.

 The following IEC 61131-3 data types are currently supported:
 * BOOL